FENECON Home 6, 10 & 15 assembly and operating instructions

 The maximum expansion of the FENECON Home 6, 10 & 15 system comprises up to 4 battery towers, each with 3 to 14 battery modules and a maximum of 156.8 kWh.

-The full capacity of new battery modules cannot be fully reached as they will adapt to the old modules.
+The full capacity is not achieved with new battery modules, as the new modules become similar to the old modules.

 ![]() |